 The instructor may use media recordings to capture the delivery of a lecture.
 The instructor will notify all students and guests in the class that the event is being recorded.
-If a student or guest wants to take steps to protect privacy, and does not want to be recorded, the instructor will provide the individual (s) with an alternative means of participating and asking questions (e.g., passing written notes with questions).
+If a student or guest wants to take steps to protect privacy, and does not want to be recorded, the instructor will provide the individual (s) with an alternative means of participating and asking questions.
 Any video-recording would be intended to only capture the instructor; students/other participants would not necessarily be visible on video recordings.